ArticlesLinux

 The distribution itself is free (including updates) but Canonical, the company behind Ubuntu, offers commercial support and extended long term package updates.

 As its parent Debian, Ubuntu also uses the DEB packaging method and uses the same APT software manager.
+Alongside the known APT package manager, Ubuntu has started to use more and more snap packages in recent versions (which is not received very positively across the community).

 Ubuntu has many derivatives from itself, including Linux Mint, Kubuntu, Xubuntu, Lubuntu and many more.